-We also have teacher changes in several AP courses and new teachers take time to become familiar with both the content and pace of AP courses.
-While we continue with an open entry policy, our counseling team is focused on guiding students correctly into either an AP or Dual Credit course.
+We have had teacher changes in several AP courses and new teachers take time to become familiar with both the content and pace of AP courses.
+While we continue with an open entry policy, our counseling team is focused on guiding the correct students into the AP courses and finding the correct level of support for them once in the course.
+We are also focused on having more students attend the AP preparation sessions in 2024 than we did in 2023 in attempt to stop the downward slide.